princeton-nlp/AutoCompressors/README.md

 You may have to some hyperparameters, like the number GPUs, depending on the system.
 The script should be easy to start with, since it uses pre-tokenized datasets from the huggingface hub.

+We implement flash attention via `torch.nn.functional.scaled_dot_product_attention`, which you can use by adding `--fast_attention` to `train.sh`.
+This lowers the GPU memory requirements during training substantially.
+Note that this is experimental and requires the preview version of pytorch.
+We have encountered some issues with using fast attention during evaluation, especially with `use_cache=True`, so we recommend only using the fast attention during training.

 ### Pre-trained models
 Coming soon...